dortania/OpenCore-Install-Guide/installer-guide/opencore-efi.md

 * Windows users: This will already be done on the `BOOT` USB drive created by MakeInstall
 * Linux users: This is the `OPENCORE` partition we created earlier
+  * Note that Method 1 only creates 1 partition, while Method 2 creates 2 partitions

 ![base EFI folder](/images/installer-guide/opencore-efi-md/base-efi.png)